coding-for-reproducible-research/biocode_club/exercises/R/R_exercises_intro.md

-# R exercises for beginners
+# R exercises

-This document contains a series of introductory R exercises.
+This document contains a series of R exercises.
 Please complete the code sections marked **"Your code here"**.
-You can run each code chunk individually in RStudio or knit the document to view all outputs at once.

 # Resources